Our Services/Pocatello and Idaho Falls and Meridian Options

 The American College Health Association and the Advisory Committee on Immunization Practices recommend a few specific vaccines:

-- Hepatitis B (HBV): A three-dose series of vaccine is recommended for all young adults prior to entering college.
+- Hepatitis B (HBV): A two-dose series of vaccine is recommended for all young adults prior to entering college.

 - Measles-Mumps-Rubella (MMR): Two doses of live virus vaccine, both given after the first birthday.